QizhiPei/Awesome-Biomolecule-Language-Cross-Modeling/README.md

 ## Related Resources
 ### Related Surveys & Evaluations
+* A Comprehensive Survey of Scientific Large Language Models and Their Applications in Scientific Discovery [Arxiv 2406](https://arxiv.org/pdf/2406.10833)
 * Bridging Text and Molecule: A Survey on Multimodal Frameworks for Molecule [Arxiv 2403](https://arxiv.org/abs/2403.13830)
 * Bioinformatics and Biomedical Informatics with ChatGPT: Year One Review [Arxiv 2403](https://arxiv.org/abs/2403.15274)
 * From Words to Molecules: A Survey of Large Language Models in Chemistry [Arxiv 2402](https://arxiv.org/abs/2402.01439)